Excerpt: Just A Kiss

 JENNA COOPER SCANNED the restaurant’s lobby and bar again.
 Tonight would be her first girls’ night out since her best friend, Darci Farraday, had become engaged to Nate Davenport last month, and they had much to discuss.
 Like what Jenna should do about her search for a sex buddy.
 Make that what she should do about her fantasy man, Luke Sinclair.

 No, not good.
 Mentioning Luke and sex buddy in the same sentence again would only add more fuel to Darci’s Cupid fire, and Jenna had already given the Cupid wannabe enough arrows to sling today.

 Tired of waiting and a little worried, Jenna decided to call Darci to see if she was on her way.
 As she reached for her cell phone, a large, warm hand slid along her arm.
 Startled, she looked at the hand, then at the man.

 Why was he here?
 And why did he always have to look so good?

 “What are you doing here?” he asked.
 “I thought Nate said you and Darci had plans tonight.”

 “We did…we do.”
 She looked away from the way his dark brown pants rode low on his lean hips, and how his loose, short sleeved, black shirt couldn’t hide his muscular chest and biceps.
 “You know Darci, she’s always late.
 What are you doing here?”

 Realization hit her with hurricane force.

 She’d been set up.

-Hadn’t she told Darci just this morning that she didn’t want Luke for a no-strings boy toy?
+Hadn’t she told Darci just this morning that she didn’t want Luke for a no-strings boy-toy?
 Okay, so she did, but still.
-Her friend knew she’d wanted no emotional involvement with a man.
-And with Luke, she could see herself becoming emotionally involved.
-Killer looks, killer personality—talk about double trouble.
+Her friend knew she wanted no emotional involvement with a man.
+With Luke’s killer looks and personality, she could see herself having a hard time keeping her emotions under control.